Gaurav-1516/Gaurav-1516/README.md

 - 🏨 I am pursuing B.Tech from MNNIT Allahabad.
 - 👀 I’m interested in Web Development, Data Structure and Algorithm,
 - 🌱 I’m currently learning Frontend Web Development with React as the Frontend framework.
-- 📫 How to reach me via LinkedIn and Twitter by the name Gaurav Upreti.
+- 📫 You can to reach me via LinkedIn and Twitter by the name Gaurav Upreti.

 <!---
 Gaurav-1516/Gaurav-1516 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.